 Recruiting parent governors: PRUs and special schools

-Parents may be unwilling to commit to the parent governor position if their child won’t be on roll at your school for long, or they live far away.
-Get guidance and tips on how to build your school community and attract people to apply to be a parent governor.
+Parents may be unwilling to commit to the parent governor position if their child won’t at your school for long, or they live far away.
+Get tips on how to build your school community and attract people to apply to be a parent governor.

 Contents